plone/training/theming/theme-package.rst

    $ ./bin/instance fg

 The Plone instance will then run on http://localhost:8080.
+The default username and password is ``admin / admin``.
 Add a Plone site ``Plone``.
 Then activate/install your theme product on http://localhost:8080/Plone/prefs_install_products_form.
 The theme will be automatically enabled.